 Both of them are about an isekai’d hero who ends up having some disadvantage in the new world.
-In the case of Makoto it’s him not being able to speak human language, in the case of Hajime it’s not having good abilities from the start.
+In the case of Makoto, it’s him not being able to speak the human language, in the case of Hajime, it’s not having good abilities from the start.
 They also both end up accompanied by beautiful girls.

 Hajime Nagumo, an ordinary 17-year-old otaku, gets summoned to a fantasy world along with his classmates.
 They are tasked with saving mankind and all except him are gifted with powerful abilities.
 After getting betrayed on an expedition by his classmate, he ends up barely surviving the fall to a deep abyss where all kinds of monstrous creatures reside.

 Desperate to survive he does not give in and eventually bumps into Yue, an imprisoned vampire, and a bunch of others who are also seeking to escape the labyrinth.
 And thus, the journey to survive and return back home begins.

 9. BOFURI: I Don’t Want to Get Hurt, so I’ll Max Out My Defense.